Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Discussion

 \section{Discussion}

-This paper has proposed a syncytial clustering algorithm called KNOB-SynC that merges groups found by standard clustering algorithms such as $k$-means, and does so in a fully data-driven and objective way.
-A R package called {\sc SynClustR} implements our method in the function {\tt KNOBSynC} and the competing syncytial method K-mH in the function {\tt kmH} and is publicly available at {\tt https://github.com/ialmodovar/SynClustR}.
+This paper has proposed a syncytial clustering algorithm called KNOB-SynC that merges groups found by standard clustering algorithms such as $k$-means, and does so in a data-driven and fully objective way.
+A R package called {\sc SynClustR} implements our method in the function {\tt KNOBSynC} and the competing K-mH syncytial algorithm in the function {\tt kmH} and is publicly available at {\tt https://github.com/ialmodovar/SynClustR}.
 Our method is distribution-free and can apply to the results of many standard clustering algorithms.
 We use the overlap measure of \citet{maitraandmelnykov10} for merging and for decisions but use kernel-based nonparametric methods to calculate this overlap.
-Performance is very good on experiments in datasets of many dimensions and with little to tremendous complexity, when compared against a host of other methods.
-Our methodology is general enough to extend to situations with incomplete records or where clustering is done in the presence of scatter.
-Further, application of our methodology to GRB data from the BATSE 4Br catalog provides further evidence of five kinds of GRBs.
-Our methodology is also demonstrated to potentially make it possible to adapt $k$-means clustering for activation detection in fMRI.
+Our algorithm has no parameters that require fine-tuning by the user and, as pointed out by a reviewer, shows robust performance across many datasets of many dimensions and with little to tremendous complexity, when compared against a host of other methods.
+Further, our methodology is general enough to extend to situations with incomplete records or where clustering is done in the presence of scatter.
+Application of KNOB-SynC to data from the BATSE 4Br catalog provides further evidence of five kinds of GRBs.
+Our approach is also demonstrated to potentially make it possible to adapt $k$-means clustering for activation detection in fMRI.